How to Make Kolache

 Pinch of salt

 In a small bowl, mix sugar, cornstarch and salt together.
 Combine all ingredients in top of double boiler, cook until thick stirring often.
 Cool until thick.
 If cooking in regular pan be careful not to scorch your fruit.
-Be sure to premix your sugar and cornstarch, or your likely to get lumps.
+Be sure to premix your sugar and cornstarch, or you’re likely to get lumps.

 Dry Fruit Filling